ESG Data

 Percentage of female managers = Number of female managers ÷ Number of all managers

-3. Percentage of female hirees for generalist-track positions
+3. Number of new hires for generalist-track positions

 You can see this table by scrolling horizontally.

-Number of of female hirees for generalist-track positions Number of of male hirees for generalist-track positions Total Percentage of female hirees for generalist-track positions (%)
+Number of of female new hires for generalist-track positions Number of of male new hires for generalist-track positions Total Percentage of female new hires for generalist-track positions (%)

 FY2018 18 18 36 38.3